gutsche/starter-academic/content/resume/resume.md

 # Managerial Experience

-During my career in scientific computing of more than 15 years, I have gained extensive experience managing in large line management organizations (CSAID), large international collaborations (CMS) and large U.S. operations programs.
+Over more than 15 years in scientific computing, I have gained extensive managerial experience across large organizational structures, including line management at CSAID, international collaborations such as CMS, and major U.S. operations programs.

-Since August 2024, I am the Deputy Associate Lab Director (interim) for CSAID at Fermilab, and since November 2024, I am also the Acting Deputy Division Director for the Scientific Computing Systems and Services Division and the Department Head for the Facility Evolution Department.
+Since August 2024, I have served as the Deputy Associate Lab Director (interim) for CSAID at Fermilab.
+In addition, since November 2024, I have held the roles of Acting Deputy Division Director for the Scientific Computing Systems and Services Division and Department Head for the Facility Evolution Department.

-From March 2019 to December 2024, I was appointed U.S. CMS Software and Computing Operations Program manager receiving funding from both the National Science Foundation (NSF) and the Department of Energy (DOE) to provide the software and computing infrastructure for U.S. CMS researchers to maintain physics leadership in CMS.
-Under my leadership, the program's annual budget increased from 15M U.S. Dollars in 2019 to almost 20M U.S. Dollars in 2024, supporting more than 60 FTE of scientists and technical staff and computing hardware deployed at Fermilab and 7 U.S. university sites.
+From March 2019 to December 2024, I was appointed U.S. CMS Software and Computing Operations Program Manager.
+This program, jointly funded by the National Science Foundation (NSF) and the Department of Energy (DOE), provides the software and computing infrastructure that enables U.S. CMS researchers to maintain leadership in CMS physics.
+Under my leadership, the program’s annual budget grew from 15M U.S. Dollars in 2019 to nearly 20M U.S. Dollars in 2024, supporting more than 60 FTEs, including scientists, technical staff, and computing hardware across Fermilab and seven U.S. university sites.

-I am active in recruiting and maintaining a vibrant and efficient workforce by building career pipelines through internship programs, and mentoring of junior technical staff as well as junior scientists and postdoctoral researchers.
+I am actively engaged in recruiting and sustaining a vibrant, high-performing workforce.
+I support this goal by building career pipelines through internship programs and by mentoring junior technical staff, early-career scientists, and postdoctoral researchers.

 # Leadership Experience

-Using my extensive knowledge of scientific software and computing infrastructure, I am contributing to the worldwide community efforts to plan for the software and computing infrastructure for the future of science, with emphasis on the High Luminosity LHC (HL-LHC).
-The goal is to provide the means to enable scientific discoveries that are groundbreaking through strategic leadership and vision.
+Leveraging my extensive expertise in scientific software and computing infrastructure, I contribute to global community efforts to shape the future of software and computing for science, with a particular focus on the High-Luminosity LHC (HL-LHC).
+My leadership centers on providing the strategic vision needed to enable groundbreaking scientific discoveries.

-For HL-LHC, I co-authored a strategic plan for the U.S. CMS Software & Computing Operations Program outlining four grand challenges that need to be solved for HL-LHC: Modernizing Physics Software and Improving Algorithms; Building Infrastructure for Exabyte-Scale Datasets; Transforming the Scientific Data Analysis Process; and Transition from R\&D to Operations ([arXiv:2312.00772](https://arxiv.org/abs/2312.00772)).
-To realize the strategic plan, I created a [Research Initiative](https://uscms-software-and-computing.github.io/postdocs) in the U.S. CMS Software & Computing Operations program to provide partial funding for postdoctoral researchers to investigate novel and forward-looking software and computing solutions for the 4 grand challenges of HL-LHC.
-The strategic plan also includes previous contributions to a variety of community planning exercises like the [Roadmap for HEP Software and Computing R&D for the 2020s](http://arxiv.org/abs/1712.06982).
-Recently, I was appointed the CMS Collaboration Board co-lead of the Sub-Committee for Offline & Computing for HL-LHC.
-I asked for the creation of this sub-committee to introduce coordination and effort planning into the Offline & Computing coordination area, a novelty for the CMS collaboration that only existed for detector projects in the form of their institutional boards.
+For HL-LHC, I co-authored a strategic plan for the U.S. CMS Software & Computing Operations Program ([arXiv:2312.00772](https://arxiv.org/abs/2312.00772)) that outlines four grand challenges that must be addressed:

+1. Modernizing Physics Software and Improving Algorithms
+2. Building Infrastructure for Exabyte-Scale Datasets
+3. Transforming the Scientific Data Analysis Process
+4. Transitioning from R\&D to Operations

+To implement this plan, I established a [Research Initiative](https://uscms-software-and-computing.github.io/postdocs) within the U.S. CMS Software & Computing Operations Program.
+This initiative provides partial funding for postdoctoral researchers to explore novel and forward-looking solutions to these four grand challenges.
+The strategic plan also builds on prior contributions to broader community planning exercises, such as the [Roadmap for HEP Software and Computing R\&D for the 2020s](http://arxiv.org/abs/1712.06982).

+In 2024, I was appointed co-lead of the CMS Collaboration Board Sub-Group for Offline & Computing for HL-LHC.
+I proposed the creation of this sub-group to introduce structured coordination and effort planning within the Offline & Computing area—an innovation for CMS, where such formal coordination had previously only existed in detector projects through institutional boards.

-For Fermilab, I created the Computing Resources Evolution STrategy (CREST) process.
-The goal is to document a strategy for the evolution of Fermilab's computing resources in the light of current experiment needs and future anticipated needs of DUNE and HL-LHC with a planning horizon of 10 years.
+At Fermilab, I created the Computing Resources Evolution STrategy (CREST) process, which defines a ten-year strategic plan for evolving the lab’s computing resources.
+This plan considers both current experimental needs and anticipated demands from DUNE and HL-LHC.

-For the DOE [Center for Computational Excellence (HEP-CCE)](https://www.anl.gov/hep-cce/activities), I co-wrote the proposal to execute 4 sub-projects to (1) investigate parallel portability solutions (PPS) to develop algorithmic code once and compile it transparently for the various CPU and accelerator-based architectures; (2) Fine-Grained I/O and Storage (IOS) to optimize data structures on disk and in memory and optimize data access on large shared storage systems at HPC systems; (3) Event Generators (EG) to optimize HEP theory code for execution on HPC systems; (4) Complex Workflows (CW) to orchestrate workflows whose steps need different hardware platforms.
-I was appointed technical lead of the PPS sub-project and the funding period of this proposal finished.
+As part of the Department of Energy's [Center for Computational Excellence (HEP-CCE)](https://www.anl.gov/hep-cce/activities), I co-authored a proposal in 2020 to lead four sub-projects addressing key challenges in adapting HEP computing for heterogeneous architectures:

+1. **Parallel Portability Solutions (PPS):** Develop algorithms that can be written once and compiled for CPUs and accelerators alike.
+2. **Fine-Grained I/O and Storage (IOS):** Optimize data structures and access patterns for large shared storage systems on HPC platforms.
+3. **Event Generators (EG):** Adapt HEP theory code for efficient execution on HPC systems.
+4. **Complex Workflows (CW):** Enable orchestration of multi-step workflows across heterogeneous hardware.

+I was appointed technical lead of the PPS sub-project, which has since completed its funding cycle.

-I am recognized nationally and internationally through membership of various committees, being selected to co-lead the [Computational Frontier](https://snowmass21.org/computational/start) of the [Snowmass 2021 process](https://snowmass21.org), and asked to be a member of the editorial boards of the journal for ["Computing and Software for Big Science"](https://www.springer.com/physics/particle+and+nuclear+physics/journal/41781?countryChanged=true) and the [European Physical Journal (EPJ C)](https://epjc.epj.org/epjc-editorial-board).
+I am nationally and internationally recognized for my leadership.
+I was selected to co-lead the [Computational Frontier](https://snowmass21.org/computational/start) for the [Snowmass 2021 process](https://snowmass21.org), the U.S. particle physics community planning exercise.
+I also serve on the editorial boards of the journal ["Computing and Software for Big Science"](https://www.springer.com/physics/particle+and+nuclear+physics/journal/41781?countryChanged=true) and the [European Physical Journal (EPJ C)](https://epjc.epj.org/epjc-editorial-board).

 # Technical Experience

-I have deep knowledge of planning, developing, maintaining and operating distributed computing infrastructures that provide access to several hundred-thousand computing cores and many hundred of petabytes of disk space.
-I am versed in efficiently storing and retrieving data from permanent storage on tape.
-I am intimately familiar with both HTC and HPC, with scientific grid sites, academic and commercial clouds and the largest supercomputers at High Performance Computing centers in the U.S. and across the world.
-This infrastructure executes scientific software consisting of millions of lines of C++ and python code that is needed to extract physics results.
-I am an expert in object oriented software development, statistical data analysis methods and Monte Carlo simulation techniques as well as various optimization and machine learning techniques.
+I possess deep expertise in planning, developing, maintaining, and operating distributed computing infrastructures that provide access to several hundred thousand computing cores and hundreds of petabytes of disk storage.
+I am proficient in efficiently storing and retrieving data from permanent tape storage.
+I am intimately familiar with both High-Throughput Computing (HTC) and High-Performance Computing (HPC), including scientific grid sites, academic and commercial clouds, as well as the largest supercomputers at HPC centers in the U.S. and worldwide.
+This infrastructure supports scientific software composed of millions of lines of C++ and Python code, essential for extracting physics results.
+I am an expert in object-oriented software development, statistical data analysis methods, Monte Carlo simulation techniques, and various optimization and machine learning approaches.

-The technical aspects of my work are closely connected to scientific research, as they enable the analysis of particle physics detector data and simulations as a basis to extract physics results.
-My active involvement in HEP science allows me to guide the science community to benefit from the latest computing developments, bridging the worlds of science and scientific computing.
+The technical components of my work are tightly linked to scientific research, enabling the analysis of particle physics detector data and simulations as the foundation for producing physics results.
+My active engagement in High Energy Physics (HEP) research allows me to guide the scientific community in leveraging the latest computing innovations, effectively bridging the domains of science and scientific computing.

-My current R&D projects revolutionize the utilization of wide area network connections by managing data movements through dynamic SDN channels within the DOE ASCR's ([ESnet SENSE/Rucio](https://indico.jlab.org/event/459/contributions/11306/) project), distinguish types of traffic flows at the site border through AI characterization of packet headers together with ESnet AI researchers, enabling CMS to utilize the latest supercomputers with emphasis on the DOE leadership class facilities based on GPUs, and changing the end-user analysis paradigm to adapt the usage of the industry based pythonic analysis ecosystem and employ columnar analysis techniques.
+My current R\&D projects include:

+* Revolutionizing wide-area network utilization by managing data transfers through dynamic Software-Defined Networking (SDN) channels within the DOE ASCR’s [ESnet SENSE/Rucio](https://indico.jlab.org/event/459/contributions/11306/) project.
+* Characterizing and distinguishing traffic flow types at site borders using AI-based packet header analysis in collaboration with ESnet AI researchers.
+* Enabling CMS to harness the latest GPU-based DOE leadership-class supercomputers.
+* Transforming the end-user analysis paradigm by integrating industry-standard Python analysis ecosystems and adopting columnar analysis techniques.

 # Research Experience

-I am a particle physicist at heart and my original motivation in the field came from conducting **leading edge research** for New Physics Beyond the Standard Model of Particle Physics as well as precision Standard Model measurements.
+I am a particle physicist at heart, originally motivated by conducting **leading-edge research** into New Physics Beyond the Standard Model, as well as precision measurements within the Standard Model.

-I have multiple years of experience in analyzing high-energy collisions at different particle colliders using a multitude of different techniques.
-I have [published many papers in leading journals](https://github.com/gutsche/ForThePublic/raw/master/publication_list/complete_publication_list.pdf) and am currently a member of the [CMS collaboration](https://cms.cern/) that is operating one of the 4 detectors at the Large Hadron Collider (LHC) at [CERN](https://home.cern/) in Geneva, Switzerland.
-The CMS collaboration spans the whole globe and encompasses more than [3000 physicists from more than 50 countries out of which over 1000 are students](https://cms.cern/index.php/collaboration/people-statistics).
-In my former studies at the LHC, I have led searches for evidence of physics beyond the Standard Model using top quarks, and contributed to searches for Supersymmetry and Dark Matter.
-One of my most noticeable publications is the [Observation of the Higgs Boson in 2012](https://doi.org/10.1016/j.physletb.2012.08.021), where my work in scientific computing had significant impact.
+I have many years of experience analyzing high-energy collisions from various particle colliders using a wide range of techniques.
+I have [published numerous papers in leading journals](https://github.com/gutsche/ForThePublic/raw/master/publication_list/complete_publication_list.pdf) and am currently a member of the [CMS collaboration](https://cms.cern/) operating one of the four detectors at the Large Hadron Collider (LHC) at [CERN](https://home.cern/) in Geneva, Switzerland.
+The CMS collaboration is a global endeavor, comprising more than [3000 physicists from over 50 countries, including over 1000 students](https://cms.cern/index.php/collaboration/people-statistics).

+In my past LHC research, I have led searches for evidence of physics beyond the Standard Model using top quarks and contributed to investigations of Supersymmetry and Dark Matter.
+Among my most notable publications is the [Observation of the Higgs Boson in 2012](https://doi.org/10.1016/j.physletb.2012.08.021), where my work in scientific computing played a significant role.

 ## Selected Recent Publications in Physics and Computing